silversub/terraform/migrate.md

 With the release of IBM Cloud Provider plug-in for Terraform version 0.12, the syntax for configuration files changed.
 If you want to run your infrastructure code by using IBM Cloud Provider plug-in for Terraform version 0.12, you must first update your configuration files to apply the new syntax.
 {: important}

-1. Follow the [instructions](/docs/terraform?topic=terraform-setup_cli#install_cli) to install IBM Cloud Provider plug-in for Terraform version 0.1x and the latest release of the {{site.data.keyword.cloud_notm}} Provider plug-in for IBM Cloud Provider plug-in for Terraform.
+1. Follow the [instructions](/docs/terraform?topic=terraform-setup_cli#install_cli) to install IBM Cloud Provider plug-in for Terraform version 0.1x and the latest release of the IBM Cloud Provider plug-in for Terraform.
 2. Copy your IBM Cloud Provider plug-in for Terraform version 0.1x configuration files into your IBM Cloud Provider plug-in for Terraform working directory.
    ```
    mv <tf_config_file_path> $HOME/terraform